tsuru/tsuru/docs/reference/tsuru-admin.rst

     $ tsuru-admin docker-node-list

 This command list all nodes present in the cluster.
-It will also show you metadata associated to each node and the IaaS ID if the node was added using Tsuru builtin IaaS providers.
+It will also show you metadata associated to each node and the IaaS ID if the node was added using tsuru builtin IaaS providers.